Sundown murders: Murders

 Pete and Sally Bowman with their two daughters Wendy and Marion managed Glen Helen station in the Northern Territory.
 In November 1957, a family friend named Thomas Whelan (22) travelled north to visit the family while on holiday.
 The Bowmans agreed to travel with Whelan back to Adelaide via Alice Springs by car.
 After arriving in Alice Springs on 4 December 1957, Pete and Marion took a plane and flew to Adelaide.

 The remaining three travelled by car, with two family dogs.
 They had £85 in cash and were last spotted at Kulgera Homestead near the South Australian border, where the party purchased petrol.
 They then continued south towards Adelaide, but never arrived.

-A huge ground search was launched, bosses and workers from nearby properties joining in.
+A huge ground search was launched, with both bosses and workers from nearby properties joining in.
 Eight days later, the vehicle was spotted by a Royal Australian Air Force aircrew under a clump of trees at the deserted Sundown Station.

 Reaching the car some hours later, Aboriginal trackers found the bodies.
 All three victims had been beaten about the head and then shot.
 The trackers also found the spot where the killer had parked his car.
 They noted that the car was towing a two-wheel trailer.
 First reports announced that witnesses had seen a grey Ford Zephyr towing a green trailer travelling north to Alice Springs in the area around the time of the slayings.
 The car was later sighted east of Tennant Creek.
 Finke police and trackers played an important part in the murder investigation.

 The prosecution case is as follows.

 Mr. Scarfe said that what really happened might never be known.
 He suggested, however, that Raymond John Bailey held up the Bowman party at gunpoint and demanded money for petrol for the journey to Mount Isa, 1,000 miles away.
 Whelan went for his gun and was shot in the back.
 Bailey then clubbed the women with Whelan's gun (a Remington), put the bodies in the Bowman's Vanguard and drove to the opposite side of the road to hide them.
 He helped himself to Whelan's wallet before he hid the bodies.
 "Petrol is dear up in that neck of the woods and Bailey's old car and caravan would not be doing more than 10 or 12 miles to the gallon."
 Mr. Scarfe said.